-3. Incomplete Assignments
+4. Incomplete Assignments

-RI Promise students who do not complete 30 credits within the first year of the program due to an outstanding incomplete assignment(s) may be able to continue to receive RI Promise funding.
+RI Promise students who do not complete 24 credits within the first year of the program or RI Promise students with an approved reduced course load accommodation who do not complete 12 credits within the first year of the program due to an outstanding incomplete assignment(s) may be able to continue to receive RI Promise funding.
 Students must have written approval from a professor for all incomplete assignment(s).
 Students with incomplete assignments are responsible for all tuition and fees with no RI Promise funding for the first semester of their second year at CCRI.